FoxGeoff/my-fitness/README.md

 * Router Guards
 * Add data service - This video is about Preparing the Exercise Data in detail.

+## Chapter 5: Working with Data and Angular Material

+* Adding the Angular Material Data Table.

 ## Task: Add Angularfire and Firebase database